BootProject/Boot.Multitenancy/Documentation/Host.md

 ###Built in Tenant
 >The second way is to create a dictionary of Tenants and persist these to Init(Dictionay<Key, ITenant>).
+[Create tenant collection from code](CreateTenant.md)

 ###Create your own Tenant
 >The third way is to write your own Tenant and provide them as a Dictionay<Key, YourClassNameOfYourTenant>.